Sidnei (footballer, born 1989)

-Sidnei Rechel da Silva Júnior (born 23 August 1989), known simply as Sidnei, is a Brazilian professional footballer who plays as a centre-back for Spanish club UD Las Palmas.
+Sidnei Rechel da Silva Júnior (born 23 August 1989), known simply as Sidnei, is a Brazilian professional footballer who plays as a centre-back.

 Club career

 Internacional

-Born in Alegrete, Rio Grande do Sul, Sidnei started playing professionally with Sport Club Internacional, being part of the side that conquered the 2007 edition of the Recopa Sudamericana.
+Born in Alegrete, Rio Grande do Sul, Sidnei started playing professionally with SC Internacional, being part of the side that conquered the 2007 edition of the Recopa Sudamericana.
 On 24 July 2008 he signed a five-year contract with S.L.
 Benfica, who paid €5 million for 50% of his sporting rights.

 Benfica

 Sidnei was used intermittently during his first season in Portugal, but still managed to appear in 24 Primeira Liga games and score three goals in as many wins, including the 2–0 derby home win against Sporting CP on 27 September 2008.
 In November, Benfica bought another 50% of his rights for €2 million, and GestiFute acquired the rights to receive 30% from any future transfer.
 He played only five league matches the following campaign – ten competitive appearances – as the club won the national championship after a five-year wait.

 After spending the first half of 2010–11 on the bench, Sidnei was propelled to the starting XI after David Luiz moved to Chelsea in the winter transfer window.
 On 21 February 2011, he was sent off in a league game at Sporting but his team still managed to win it 2–0 and, later the following month, he renewed his contract for a further three seasons until 2016; however, due to poor performances, he lost his starting place to Jardel.

 In early June 2011, Beşiktaş J.K. agreed with Benfica on a one-year loan, with the option to make the move permanent.
 On 19 September he scored a brace for the first in his career, helping to a 3–1 Süper Lig home victory over MKE Ankaragücü.

 As the Turkish club opted against exercising its option, Sidnei returned to Portugal and found himself demoted to the B team.
 On 29 July 2013, he and Pizzi were loaned to La Liga's RCD Espanyol on a one-year deal.